VedVid/roguelikedev-does-the-complete-roguelike-tutorial/readme.txt

     - Get and install Go programming language and GCC / MinGW (architecture version must match, ie 64-bit Go needs 64-bit GCC)
     - Download BearLibTerminal from http://foo.wyrd.name/en:bearlibterminal (again, architecture version must match)
     - Put BearLibTerminal's .so, or .dll and .lib, or .dylib into GCC/lib directory, and into game sources directory
+    - Copy BearLibTerminal.go and BearLibTerminal.h into your GOPATH.
     - Execute $go build main.go